 Okay--we're pretending to be serious now--

-tells us something about popular culture, which then tells us something about popular thought processes (or the absence thereof).
+Popular music tells us something about popular culture, which then tells us something about popular thought processes (or the absence thereof).

 When rock and roll first appeared, adults were completely hostile towards it.
 Today, they aerobicize to it.